drzax/morph-hansard/README.md

 # A scraper

+`./index.js`

+This will scrape the OpenAustralia Hansard XML to create an sqlite database of speech.

+# A corpus generator

+`./output.js`

-This thing scrapes the OpenAustralia Hansard XML to create a speech corpus suitable for training an RNN to speak like a politician.
+This will query the afore mentioned sqlite database and output a speech corpus suitable for training an RNN.